-Reducing climate change is a serious global challenge.
-Commercial aviation is responsible for about 2% of global carbon emissions.
+Reducing climate change is a critical global challenge.
+Commercial aviation is responsible for about 2-3% of global carbon emissions.
 In 2009 the industry put in place an ambitious and robust carbon emissions strategy, with targets and a four-pillar action plan.

 “It is our duty to protect the planet from the disastrous impacts of climate change.

 Some say that the answer to climate change is to stop or heavily reduce flying.
-That would have grave consequences for people, jobs, and economies the world over.
+That would have grave consequences for people, jobs, and economies all over the world.
 It would be a step backward to an isolated society that is smaller, poorer and constrained.

 I say, let’s work together to make flying sustainable.
 CO2 is the problem.
 We can and are doing something meaningful to reduce it.”